coffeenmusic/Keyboard_Audio_Prediction/README.md

 # Keyboard Audio Predictor

 ### predict_key.py
 Run to start predictions.
-Currently predictions are not made real time, but from samples when key press/release interrupts happen.
+Default mode is Continuous which doesn't look at the keyboard's key press/release events

+To make predictions and match accuracy against key press/release events, run in Sample mode: predict_key.py Sample

 ### get_data.py
 Run to start logging audio from key release events.
 Hit ESC to exit.

+### background_noise.py
+Run to log continous noise to add a 'continuous' class to the database.
+To create a 'Not a Key' class.

 ### Train.ipynb
 Preprocess and train recorded data on a CNN DNN